Robotics and Autonomous SystemsFind a programme

 Research into intelligent aircraft, including autonomous micro air vehicles, specialising in their guidance and control.

-Research into interactive assistive robots and smart sensor systems to realise person-focused innovative assistive care solutions for supporting independent living.
+Research into interactive assistive robots and smart sensor systems to create person-focused innovative assistive care solutions that support independent living.

 Bioenergy and Self Sustainable Systems